Skip to main content

 Vehicle Value > 10x Annual Premium

-If your car is worth $15,000+ and full coverage is $1,500/yr, the premium-to-value ratio favors keeping coverage.
+If your car is worth $15,000+ and the annual full-coverage premium is a small fraction of that, the premium-to-value ratio favors keeping coverage.

 No Emergency Fund